miron-alexandru/miron-alexandru/README.md

 ### Hello!
-#### I am Alex, a Junior Python Developer with a strong foundation in the language and related frameworks.
+#### I am Alex, a Python Developer with a strong foundation in the language and related frameworks.
 Continuously learning and expanding my skills.